S. T. Gill: Australia

 In 1851 gold was discovered in Victoria and following a series of personal tragedies including bankruptcy and ill health, Gill joined a large group of South Australians heading for the Mount Alexander gold fields, Victoria.
 It is possible he tried his hand at gold-mining but presumably he had no luck as he was soon recording life on the gold fields and the emergence of substantial towns like those of Ballarat and Bendigo.
 By August 1852 he had published a set of 24 lithographs of "Sketches of the Victoria Gold Diggings and Diggers As They Are".
 Although they were described as "Part 1", no further parts were published.

 Late in 1852 Gill moved to Melbourne where his exhibition of sketches and watercolours from the goldfields attracted so much attention that a firm of lithographers, Messrs.
 Macartney and Galbraith, later succeeded by J. S. Campbell and Co., engaged Gill to reproduce the works on lithographic stone.
 The results were so successful that the entire set was republished in London.
 In February 1853, he exhibited some watercolour drawings made from sketches done on the Horrocks expedition.

 By 1854 Gill had taken residence in Melbourne and aside from a year in Sydney lived there for the rest of his life.
 Here he worked for the booksellers and publishers J. J. Blundell and Co. and had a studio above their premises in Collins Street.
-Blundell's son Mr. Blundell recalls that in 1853 Gill used this studio to work his designs directly on stone using a glass to aid him in the necessary reversals.
+Blundell's son recalls that in 1853 Gill used this studio to work his designs directly on stone using a glass to aid him in the necessary reversals.
 The stones were then sent to Campbell and Fergusson's workshop a few doors away, where the reproduction work was carried out, and the resulting prints were returned to Blundell and Co. bearing the names of both the lithographer and publisher.
 He also produced works for Messrs' Sands and Kenny and over this period he produced a number of lithographs on stone as well as works engraved on copper and steel.

 At the height of this success Gill decided to move to Sydney where he worked on the publication of views of New South Wales, and a Kangaroo hunt, with Allen and Wigley.
 But by 1857 he was back in Melbourne providing designs for Sands and Kenny's elaborate Victoria Illustrated.